56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 in theICAO Code

 .
-This will assign a default runway as a start position.
+This will assign the airport center point as a start position.

 Now select a parking position: